-It would be a mistake, however, to suppose that such demands are unconditional.
-Perceiving is a function not only of position relative to an object, the intensity of the light, the healthiness of eyes, but also of interest, anticip tion, and activity.
-Besides the demands of neural processes, there also is the pattern of experience in which their demands are met; and as the elements that enter consciousness are already within a pattern, there must be exercised some preconscious selection and arrangement.
-Already we have noticed, in treating the intellectual pattern of experience, how the detached spirit of anguiry cuts off the interference of emotion and conation, how it penetrates observation with the abstruse classifications of science.
+It would be a mistake, however, to suppose that such de-

+Perceiving is a function not only of position relative mands are unconditional. to an object, the intensity of the light, the healthiness of eyes, but also of interest, anticipation, and activity.
+Besides the demands of neural processes, there also is the pattern of experience in which their demands are met; and as the elements that enter consciousness are already within a pattern, there must be exercised some proconscious selection and arrangement.
+Already we have noticed, in treating the intellectual pattern of experience, how the detached spirit of enquiry cuts off the interference of emotion and conation, how it penetrates observation with the abstruce classifications of science, how it puts the unconscious to work to have it bring forth the suggestions, the clues, the perspectives that emerge at unexpected moments to release insight and call forth a de-In similar fashion, the dramatic pattern of experience penelighted Eureka. trates below the surface of consciousness to exercise its own domination and control and to effect, prior to conscious discrimination, its own selections and ar-Nor is this aspect of the dramatic pattern either surprising or novel; there cannot be selection and arrangement without rejection and exclusion; and the function that excludes elements from emerging in consciousness is now. familiar as Freud's censor.